BraydonS/CS3321-E-Reader/README.md

 ```

 ### Usage
-The program is designed to be used using buttons and clicks.
-All actions are labeled as well as being plcaed in spots that can be easily be found.
+The program is designed to be used by buttons and clicks.
+All actions are labeled as well as being placed in spots that can be easily be found.

 ## Authors
 * Hyunsu Kim - hyunsukim@isu.edu